RedHatGov/fips-openjdk-rhel/README.md

     sudo fips-mode-setup --enable
     sudo reboot

+This will also cause OpenJDK by default to use only FIPS approved algorithms.
 After the system has rebooted, check that FIPS mode is correctly enabled.

     sudo fips-mode-setup --check